Sofitel Philippine Plaza Manila: Design and features

 The hotel itself was designed by Leandro Locsin of Leandro V. Locsin & Partners, who would later be named a National Artist of the Philippines for architecture, and Isidro Santos.

 In 1994, 12 years before the AccorHotels group took over ownership from Westin, the hotel hosted 670 guest rooms.
 In 2016, it hosted 609 rooms and 46 suites.
 It also features two restaurants, including the reputable Spiral Manila buffet restaurant, and four bars.

 The hotel hosts the Grand Plaza Ballroom which can accommodate between 1,000 and 1,400 people.
 For smaller functions, the ballroom can be divided into three smaller ballrooms that are given names of the country's three major island groupings: Luzon, Visayas, and Mindanao.
 The ballroom underwent a major renovation in 2014.
 Some of the ballroom's features designed by Locsin have been kept, most notably the Murano crystal chandeliers, which have been a fixture of all the rooms since the hotel's opening.
 The hotel management partnered with A. Ilustre and Associates for the renovation, while the architect firm in turn consulted architect Raul R. Locsin who works for the original firm behind the hotel.

+Political visits

+The hotel over the past 48 years of its operations also became the go to hotel for foreign politicians.
+This most notably included former U.S. President Barack Obama checked in at the “Imperial Residence” of the hotel in 2014.
+And in 2016, Japanese Emperor Akihito and Empress Michiko’s 5 day visit to the Philippines.